-Cant you grab a jar of honey at the local market?
+Can’t you grab a jar of honey at the local market?
 No, not usually.
-Almost all commercial honey has been microfiltered and/or pasteurized.
+Many varieties of commercial honey have been micro-filtered and/or pasteurized.
 This process destroys many of the beneficial enzymes in honey.

 Try to find a local beekeeper for your honey purchases.
 Small scale beekeepers do their extracting and bottling by hand.
 They will often have the best honey products.
-The variety of honey chosen is not that important but you do want pure raw honey.
+Be sure to choose pure raw honey.

 It is very difficult to find any medical reports to confirm the benefits of consuming Apple Cider Vinegar and Honey.
 However, untold millions of people believe that it helps them to feel better.
 Whether taken as a general tonic or used for a specific purpose, these folks make it a part of their daily ritual.

 One word of caution: Apple Cider Vinegar and Honey are highly acidic.
 It can damage your teeth, cause an upset stomach and hurt your throat if you drink too much of it.
 Moderation is the key.